Michelle’s Grandparents

 I wanted to be like my grandpa – helping one person at a time, deeply focusing on that person and being present to them, while supporting their personal growth.
 I wanted to create a figurative ‘space’ that allowed each individual to feel heard, seen, valued, affirmed, acknowledged, and encouraged.
 This now makes up what I call a big part of my life’s purpose.

-Now it’s been 20 delightful years in business, doing what I love and doing what I was born to do!
+Now it’s been more than 20 delightful years in business, doing what I love and doing what I was born to do!
 It’s a joy knowing that so much of my work was initially inspired by my grandparents.

 While my grandparents were here on earth, they modeled for me what it means to be fully present with another, to breathe in and see that person’s uniqueness and beauty, and to affirm them in who they are.
 It’s no surprise that for years, the bumper sticker on their Buick said: “Listen to someone today.”